-The Manager continues to focus on identifying and building investment opportunities in Australia, Israel and South- East Asia.
-In many South-East Asian markets, as well as Australia, there has been a significant increase in start-up activity and many more early stage businesses evolving into substantial companies directing their attention to regional and/or global opportunity sets.
+The Manager is focussed on identifying and building investment opportunities in Australia, Israel and Southeast Asia.
+In many Southeast Asian markets, as well as Australia, there has been a significant increase in start-up activity and many more early stage businesses evolving into substantial companies directing their attention to regional and/or global opportunity sets.
 The Israeli market is one where this transformation from a locally focussed economy to a global leader in innovation has already provided substantial investment opportunity and where the Manager has already achieved success.